forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/list.md

 ---

 ## sfdx scanner:rule:list
 Lists all the rules available in the catalog.
-Filter the output to view a smaller set of rules.
+You can filter the output to view a smaller set of rules.
 To get more information about a specific rule, use the ```scanner:rule:describe``` command.

 ## Usage